amanlai/stack-overflow-answers/data-manipulation/pandas/convert-string-to-datetime/readme.md

 ```
 does the job.

-In the specific example in the OP, passing `dayfirst=True` does the job.
+In the specific example, passing `dayfirst=True` does the job.
 ```python
 df['Date'] = pd.to_datetime(df['Date'], dayfirst=True)
 ```